KpihX/my-way/README.md

-# myWay
+# youTodo

-This application was generated using JHipster 8.3.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v8.3.0](https://www.jhipster.tech/documentation-archive/v8.3.0).
+This application was generated using JHipster 8.2.1, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v8.2.1](https://www.jhipster.tech/documentation-archive/v8.2.1).

 ## Project Structure